arskom/spyne/README.rst

     python setup.py test

-The test script should first install every single library that Spyne integrates with to the current directory, along with additional packages like pytest or tox that are only needed when running Spyne testsuite.
+The test script should first install every single library that Spyne integrates with to the current (virtual) environment, along with additional packages like pytest or tox that are only needed when running Spyne testsuite.

 Getting Support
 ===============